xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 </div>

 On a product class details page a store admin will see a list of all attributes assigned to this product class with the respective attribute types by value.

+All changes applied to product class attributes via the **Classes & attributes** section of the Admin area are applied store-wide and will affect all products with the related product class assigned by far.

 ### Editing Product Class Attribute Configuration and Values